ENCCS/julia-for-hpda/content/regression.rst

 .. callout::

-   The code in this lession is written for Julia v1.12.6.
+   The code in this lesson is written for Julia v1.12.6.

 Linear regression with synthetic data
 -------------------------------------

 We begin with some simple examples of linear regression on generated data.
-For the models we will use the package GLM (Generlized Linear Models), which among other things contains linear regression models.
+For the models we will use the package GLM (Generalized Linear Models), which among other things contains linear regression models.

 Let's start by generating some data along a line and add normally distributed noise.